36 CFR §2.1 - PRESERVATION OF NATURAL, CULTURAL AND ARCHEOLOGICAL RESOURCES

 (b)(9) Violating conditions which may be established by the Superintendent:

-No person, party or organization shall be allowed to camp at Buffalo National River for more than a 14 day period in a campsite and will not exceed a total of 30 days in a calendar year without authorization of the Superintendent.
-After this 14 day period campers must change sites.
+No person, party or organization shall be allowed to camp at Buffalo National River for more than a 14 day period in one campsite and will not exceed a total of 30 days in a calendar year without authorization of the Superintendent.
+After this 14 day period campers must change campgrounds

 At Erbie Campground, Recreational Vehicles and pull behind campers are limited to the 14 designated RV sites.

-- The following campgrounds are walk-in tent camping only.
-Recreational Vehicles and pull behind style campers are prohibited: o Kyle's Landing, Steel Creek, Rush, Spring Creek and Carver.
+The following campgrounds are walk-in tent camping only and recreational vehicles and pull behind style campers are prohibited: Steel Creek, Kyles’ Landing, Carver, Spring Creek and Rush;

-"Reserving" of sites in any campground in a manner where a person pays for days in advance and is not physically present at that site or within Buffalo National River is not allowed.
-A minimum of one person per site must be present or the site must have a tent, RV, or show some other form of occupancy on the site.
+Reserving of sites in any campground in a manner where a person pays for days in advance and is not physically present at that site or within Buffalo National River is not permitted.
+A minimum of one person per site must be present, who has registered and paid for the site, and the site must have a tent, RV, or show some other form of occupancy on the site.
 First come first serve basis is applicable in all campgrounds except those where reservations are required and taken through the reservation system.

 (b)(10) Camping outside of designated sites and areas prohibited: